michaelenger/brage/README.md

 This is the actual post.
 ```

-Dates must be defined in the `YYYY-MM-DD` format and the list of posts will be sorted to show the latest ones first.
+Dates must be defined in either the `YYYY-MM-DD` or `YYYY-MM-DD hh:mm:ss` format and the list of posts will be sorted to show the latest ones first.

 ### Partials